The first step in any aftercare routine is to wash your hands!

 Please see FAQS for piercing complications.

 What you’ll need:

-Remove bandage after 1 hour and gently wash your tattoo.
-Do not scrub.
-Use lukewarm water and antimicrobial soap to gently remove any excess ink or dried blood.
+- Gently wash your tattoo with mild soap.
+Do not scrub, and use lukewarm water and antimicrobial soap to remove any excess ink or dried blood.

-Healing time is usually 2-3 weeks.
-It is normal for the tattoo to form a colorful layer of skin that peels off.
+- Healing time is usually 2-3 weeks.
+It’s normal for the tattoo to form a colorful layer of skin that peels off.
 This does not mean the tattoo ink is coming out.

-Do not pick or scratch your tattoo no matter how itchy it gets while healing.
+- Do not pick or scratch no matter how itchy it gets while healing.
 Doing so increases your chance of infection and can cause scarring.

 If you have any questions, please feel free to contact us at (707) 445-2609.